 Projects may include: methods, models, and enabling tools applied to understand or control living systems; fundamental improvements in deriving information from cells, tissues, organs, and organ systems; or new approaches to the design of systems that include both living and non-living components for eventual medical use in the long term.

 The EBMS program supports fundamental and transformative research in the following areas of biomedical engineering:

-- Advanced biomanufacturing of three-dimensional tissues and organs, and
+- Advanced biomanufacturing of three-dimensional tissues and organs;

-- Design and subsequent application of technologies and tools, including those that leverage an organism’s microbiome, to investigate fundamental physiological and pathophysiological processes.
+- Design and subsequent application of technologies and tools, including those that leverage an organism’s microbiome, to investigate fundamental physiological and pathophysiological processes; and

 Innovative proposals outside of these specific areas of biomedical engineering may be considered.
-However, prior to submission, it is strongly recommended that the Principal Investigator contacts the program director to avoid the possibility of the proposal being returned without review.
+However, prior to submission, it is strongly recommended that the PIs contact the program director to avoid the possibility of the proposal being returned without review.
 Related programs also fund biomedical engineering research, and PIs are encouraged to examine these to find the appropriate program for submission.